Kim Newport Band

 now lives in Houston, Texas and has two children.
 He still

-plays regularly, although he spends much of his time
+and also spends much of his time

 refereeing youth soccer these days. |